-3.3 Remote control, on/off button
+3.3 Pulse RCU, function of the on/off button

-Purpose of the remote control on/off button
+Function of the remote control on/off button

 The Pulse remote control unit has at the front side an on/off switch (reference 1 Image 3-5).
 Switching off the remote control prevents that unwanted commands are send due to an accidental key press.
 Furthermore, switching the RCU off will extend the battery life time of the remote control.